Yonashenok/first-capstone-project/README.md

 >

-I would like to thank...me
+I would like to thank Cindy Shin Original design idea by [Cindy Shin in Behance](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015).

 <!-- FAQ (optional) -->